Ecorse North median real estate price is $86,914, which is less expensive than 92.5% of Michigan neighborhoods and 96.9% of all U.S. neighborhoods.

 The Ecorse North neighborhood is unique for having just 3.7% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.1% of America's neighborhoods.

-Also, the Ecorse North neighborhood stands out for having an average per capita income lower than 95.4% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Ecorse North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.4% of the neighborhoods in America.

 Did you know that the Ecorse North neighborhood has more Greek and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.6% of this neighborhood's residents have Greek ancestry and 1.9% have Native American ancestry.